Lost-Outpost/sovngarde/README.md

 ## Skyrim GOG

 This modlist can be played on the GOG version of Skyrim.
 You will need to do a couple of extra steps which are listed [here](GOG.md)

-## Existing Saves
-This modist is designed to be able to be added to existing saves.
-Please follow [these](https://github.com/Lost-Outpost/septimus/blob/main/EXISTINGSAVE.md) instructions to ensure your save is imported smoothly.

 # Updating